erkanMechatronics/Embedded-Software-Library---Eren-Erkan-Yerli/README.md

 2. Projects:
 A collection of projects where I apply my knowledge of peripherals and FreeRTOS to develop functional applications.

-This repository reflects my learning journey and showcases my skills as I prepare for my first role as an Embedded Software Engineer.

 Feel free to explore, and any feedback is welcome!

 Eren Erkan Yerli